-Updating the status on Windows
+Viewing the status on Windows

-Use the following procedure to update the status of Graphic Arts Package on a Windows computer.
+Use the following procedure to view the status of Graphic Arts Package, Premium Edition on a Windows computer.

-NOTE: Before updating the status on a Windows computer, you must install the printer driver.
-For information about installing the printer driver, see Printing from Windows.
+NOTE: Before viewing the status on a Windows computer, you must install the printer driver.
+For information about installing the printer driver, see Printing.

-TO UPDATE THE STATUS ON A WINDOWS COMPUTER
+TO VIEW THE STATUS ON A WINDOWS COMPUTER

-- 1 Windows 2000: Click Start, choose Settings, and then choose Printers.
+1 Windows 2000: Click Start, choose Settings, and then choose Printers.

 Windows XP: Click Start and choose Printers and Faxes.

 Windows Server 2003: Click Start, choose Control Panel, and then choose Printers and Faxes.
-Windows Vista: Click Start, choose Control Panel, choose Hardware and Sound, and then choose Printers. - 2 Right-click the EX Print Server and choose Properties.
+Windows Vista: Click Start, choose Control Panel, choose Hardware and Sound, and then choose Printers.